prooftv/BeatsChainExtension/2025-09-30-COMPREHENSIVE-RULES-REFERENCE.md

 - **NO PERFORMANCE DEGRADATION**: Optimize for speed and efficiency
 - **NO INCONSISTENT STYLING**: Maintain design system integrity
 - **NO UNDOCUMENTED FEATURES**: Every feature must be documented
+- **NO ENV FILE MODIFICATIONS**: Never remove or change existing environment variables
+- **NO CREDENTIAL CHANGES**: Existing API keys and secrets are protected

 ### ✅ **REQUIRED PRACTICES**
 - **PROGRESSIVE ENHANCEMENT**: Build incrementally, never replace wholesale